-Identification Formulation Implementation Relevance fied and incorporated in the CSF document, main cation and formulation, participatory process.
+Identification Formulation Implementation Relevance National industrial priorities identified and incorporated in the CSF document, main stakeholders involved in identification and formulation, participatory process.
 Interventions relevant to different degrees.
 Investment promotion less relevant than Cluster and poverty related interventions.
-Ownership ed actively in the identification and formulation occess of the CSF Ownership decreased over time.
+Ownership ed actively in the identification and formulation occss of the CSF Ownership decreased over time.
 Some of the main stakeholders not sufficiently involved.
 Sustainability ciently defined in CSF document and in many of sign for sustainability in Cluster programmes.
 Sustainability of interventions not monitored by NSC Reaching target groups/Results Supply oriented identification of interventions to a large extent Target groups not identified at the CSF level Performance varied strongly between individual interventions.
 Target groups reached best by Cluster-like interventions External coordination y identified, cooperation strategy not included in goals set for external integration.
 No major cooperation with other UN or donor initiatives Programme Integration Identification not fully demand driven, resulting in limited integration of supply driven interventions CSF document commits to integration but programme design based too much on UNIDO service areas, no incentives for integration/cooperation Very few examples of cooperation among UNIDO interventions, hardly any cooperation at UNIDO HQ level Results based management indicators (see "milestones" in C ument, developed in a participatory manner, SF document) partly not verifiable but largely tees foreseen at CSF and component levels.
-Monitoring and Steering Committees established but not fully operational, information not collected systematically, no effective and results oriented monitoring Funds mobilizationMajor sources of funding per component identified in the CSF document, consultations with major donors and stakeholdersFund mobilization Fund mobilization strategies not formulated No fund raising activities carried out jointly by UNIDO and Government of India UNIDO corporate strategy Corporate Strategy well reflected in CSF document Competition with private consulting firms in some cases Innovation CSF document includes lessons learr on innovative inte Some good examples of innovative approaches (Clean Technology, Poverty alleviation/Clusters, Cane&Bamboo) Good performance Cane&Bamboo)
+Monitoring and Steering Committees established but not fully operational, information not collected systematically, no effective and results oriented monitoring Funds mobilization Major sources of funding per component identified in the CSF document, consultations with major donors and stakeholders Fund mobilization strategies not formulated No fund raising activities carried out jointly by UNIDO and Government of India UNIDO corporate strategy Corporate Strategy Competition with private consulting firms in some cases Innovation CSF document includes lessons learned and is based on them.
+No particular emphasis on innovative interventions in the CSF document.
+Some good examples of innovative approaches (Clean Technology, Poverty alleviation/Clusters, Cane&Bamboo)

+Good performance

-Good performance Medium performance Weaknesses
+Medium performance

+Weaknesses